-The Statement of Financial Activities includes the results of the subsidiary consolidated on a lineby-line basis (para.
+The consolidated Statement of Financial Activities includes the results of the subsidiary consolidated on a line-by-line basis (para.
 24.25).
 The Statement of Financial Activities (SoFA) reports the main charitable activities undertaken.
-FRS 102 and the charities SORP (FRS 102) paragraph 4.2, require comparatives to be given for all items in the SoFA.
+The FRSSE and the Charities SORP (FRSSE) paragraph 4.2, require comparatives to be given for all items in the SoFA.
 A total funds figure is required for the prior year for each line heading (paragraph 4.8), but the comparatives for other items may be given in the notes (paragraph 4.2), which is the case here.
-Where an item relates only to one class of fund, in this unrestricted income funds, the total fund figure for the prior year is itself the comparative figure for that class of funds.
-For example this is the case for the income from charitable activities (see note 4 to the accounts).
+Where an item relates only to one class of fund, in this unrestricted income funds, the total fund figure for the prior year is itself the comparative figure for that class of funds, for example this is the case for the income from charitable activities (see note 4 to the accounts).

 The Charities Accounts (Scotland) Regulations 2006 (as amended) require both the consolidated results and the results for the parent charity to be included within the accounts.
-There is therefore a parent charity Statement of Financial Activities, Balance Sheet and Cashflow in addition to those presented for the group.
+There is therefore a parent charity Statement of Financial Activities and Balance Sheet in addition to those presented for the group.
 Additional information about the parent charity results is included in the notes to the accounts.